The King of Fighters XV: Cast and scenario

-Character design is being handled by Tomohiro Nakata, who is also working on The King of Fighters All Star.
-Many returning characters received cosmetic changes.
-For example, Kyo Kusanagi was altered to overall look closer to his earlier appearances in the series, but different in other parts of his design like his jacket and gloves.
+For SNK it took half a year to decide the story, with all of it written by Akihiko Ureshino.
 The decision to revive characters killed off in previous KOF games was made during XIV's development and was based on XIII's themes of energies connecting the past to the present through space and time and Oda wondering how that would affect things in the future.
 The deceased characters returning for XV were chosen based on fan requests and the aim of the roster was for it to have a 'fresh and festive feel'.
 They feel like the gathering of the KOF Heroes as well as the return of Team Sacred Treasures and Team Orochi helped them achieve this feeling.
 They brought back Clemence Bellamy, the story mode announcer from XIV, to appeal to the "tournament-likeness" of KOF and acknowledge that he was well received.

 Previous KOF heroes Kyo, K' and Ash Crimson have been more independent protagonists, but Shun'ei is a little bit younger than them and is more of a mentally unstable character.
 Oda has compared Shun'ei to Rock Howard, and says that his story could end up being as fun to write as Rock's.
 Oda feels that unlike the older fighting game protagonists, Shun'ei has a one-of-a-kind world view, and his values change as he grows older.
+While Kyo and Iori are always written as rivals, Ureshino remarks that Kyo's existence is importance for the latter as he believes, should Kyo ever die, Iori will not find his existence meaningful, making them an important relationship.
 In regards to Isla, SNK wanted to introduce a rival to Shun'ei, so they let the design team to come up with whatever they could think of.
 The resulting draft had an impact on Oda, as it is very close to the final result, but he was initially worried about putting a character with that type of design into a fighting game.
 According to Eisuke Ogura, Isla is "not very much into actual fighting", and has a special and abnormal dance-like style.
 Despite Shun'ei being the protagonist the story will explore Isla's character as well.
+Ogura is in charge of the whole of KOF XV, including not only the characters but also the interface and 3D modeling, and Naakta am mainly in charge of illustrations and character design.
+Nakata's works were approved by Ogura.
+Ogura wanted to use Terry Bogard as part of Shun'ei's Hero Team because he is a disciple of Tung, just like newcomers Meitenkun and Shun’ei.
+He thought he would be in the best position to watch over them.
+However, in the end we chose Benimaru Nikaido as a proposal from fellow busy character Kyo Kusanagi, as Benimaru is just good enough to take care of others whereas Kyo was requested by fellow fighter Chizuru Kagura join her team.
+In the end, Ogura was glad with this decision.